Skip to main content

 Types of Phosphorylation

-Receptor tyrosine kinases (RTKs) are a class of cell surface receptors that, upon binding with ligands, undergo autophosphorylation on tyrosine residues.
-This phosphorylation activates the receptor, triggering downstream signaling pathways that regulate various cellular functions, including growth, differentiation, and metabolism.
-RTKs are integral to cellular communication and are often involved in cancer development when dysregulated.
+Receptor tyrosine kinases are a class of cell surface receptors that, upon binding to their ligands, undergo autophosphorylation on tyrosine residues.
+This activation triggers a cascade of downstream signaling pathways that regulate various cellular processes, including growth, differentiation, and metabolism.

 Recommended video: